 The model has heterogeneous households, incomplete markets, and aggregate risk.
-Therefore, the entire cross-sectional distribution of households over productivity and net bond holdings $\{\lambda_t\left(\theta,b\right)\}$ is an aggregate state variable.
+Therefore, the cross-sectional distribution of households over productivity and net bond holdings $\{\lambda_t\left(\theta,b\right)\}$ is an aggregate state variable.
 Households know the current risk-free rate r_t but need to forecast r{t+1} next period to make intertemporal consumption and savings choices.
 The model is a closed economy where the supply of liquid assets comes from risk-free bonds issued by the household sector and the government.
 For a given supply of liquid assets, forecasting the risk-free rate is equivalent to forecasting the demand for liquid assets next period, which depends on the entire cross-sectional distribution.
-The distribution is time-varying because of aggregate shocks to productivity and borrowing constraints.
+The distribution is time-varying because of aggregate shocks to productivity and borrowing literature in corporate finance (e.g., Jermann and Quadrini (2012)).
+This assumption can be relaxed with a larger state space.

+constraints.
 Households must also forecast the current wage w_t , which is given by the intersection of firms' labor demand and households' labor supply, which is itself a function of the wage.
-The rational expectations equilibrium of the economy is a fixed point where households' forecasts for aggregate state variables coincide with their realized values (as, e.g., in Krusell and Smith (1998)).
+The rational expectations equilibrium of the economy is a fixed point where households' forecasts for aggregate states coincide with their realized values.